What is a Portfolio?

 Firstly, that for the purposes of clear and consistent communication about portfolios, we need to distinguish between portfolio practices (principles and pedagogies), portfolio processes, portfolio presentations, and portfolio platforms.The case is also made that the time has long since passed to drop the ‘e’!

-If you’ve read Pebblegogy (still a free download off our old website) you’ll know that over the years we’ve offered definitions of portfolios from a platform-centric view - remember the line about digital theatres and audience by invitation only?
+If you’ve read Pebblegogy (still a free download) you’ll know that over the years we’ve offered definitions of portfolios from a platform-centric view - remember the line about digital theatres and audience by invitation only?
 My (our) current pre-occupation is thinking about portfolios as presentations, that is, creative outputs.We distinguish between two key purposes for creating portfolios: to present evidence about me (me-portfolios) and to present evidence about an activity I have undertaken (task-portfolios), each represented by a number of sub-types of portfolio (personal, professional, promotional, process, production, pedagogical, placement and project).We also propose that the format (that is, the look) of a portfolio is a function of the purpose, the content, and the audience, and that there are three broad format types: the narrative portfolio, the mapping portfolio, and the collection.

 Across these various types and formats of portfolio presentation we argue that there is a continuum of ‘portfolio-ness’ with some presentations more portfolio-like than others.This is important (we think) because it helps differentiate portfolios from other online presences.
 Indeed, I received an email this week which was crafted as well as any portfolio, it was studded with links (evidence) and conveyed a clear story - like many websites do.
 But was it a portfolio?
 To determine where a portfolio-like artefact is on the continuum we have devised the DAPPER framework and the portfolio-ness of any presentation can be assessed according to the degree to which it demonstrates each of 6 dimensions: Development; Authenticity; Purpose; Personality; Evidence; and Reflection.We believe that the DAPPER framework can help guide the author in the design and content of their portfolio and provide the audience with a basis upon which to assess and understand the portfolio.
 We also argue that the ability to create a good portfolio is a complex skill that requires training, support and rehearsal.